lalalalaine2/midterm_appdev/README.md

 ```

 ### 6. Start the application
-Click on the link on the terminal
+Click the link on the terminal to open the application